 (for best viewing of photos, click to enlarge and begin a slideshow)

-"Self Portrait Along the Border Line Between Mexico and the United States," by Frida Kahlo, 1932 |
+"Self Portrait Along the Border Line Between Mexico and the United States,"

 This, of course, is well-known through the work of Diego Rivera, David Alfaro Siqueiros, Frida Kahlo, José Clemente Orozco and